First in a three-part series. You can read Part 2 here.

-Welcome to Kinetic Sculpture Race Club at Arbutus Middle School.
+Welcome to Kinetic Club at Arbutus Middle School.
 Guarraia is a science teacher at the suburban Maryland school, about a 20-minute drive from Baltimore.

-He and two dozen students are on an eight-month mission to design and build a human-powered kinetic sculpture that they're going to race on a 15-mile obstacle course around Baltimore Harbor.
+He and two dozen students are on an eight-month mission to design and build a human-powered kinetic sculpture that they're going to race in the Kinetic Sculpture Race, a 15-mile obstacle course around Baltimore Harbor.